ThaisCooke/DannysDiner/README.md

 --What was the first item from the menu purchased by each customer:

--- First, I joined the tables sales and menu:
+-- First, I joined the tables 'sales' and 'menu':
   SELECT customer_id, product_name, order_date
   FROM dbo.sales
   INNER JOIN dbo.menu
   ON dbo.sales.product_id = dbo.menu.product_id

   --Then, I organized by order date and customer_id:
   SELECT order_date, customer_id, product_name
   FROM dbo.sales
   INNER JOIN dbo.menu
   ON dbo.sales.product_id = dbo.menu.product_id
-  --WHERE order_date = '2021-01-01'
   ORDER BY order_date

   --After finding out the first date, I added a WHERE clause to make the results clearer:
   SELECT order_date, customer_id, product_name
   FROM dbo.sales
   INNER JOIN dbo.menu
   ON dbo.sales.product_id = dbo.menu.product_id
   WHERE order_date = '2021-01-01'
   ORDER BY order_date

+  --What is the most purchased item on the menu and how many times was it purchased by all customers

+--First, I used the joined tables 'sales' and 'menu':
+  SELECT customer_id, product_name, order_date
+  FROM dbo.sales
+  INNER JOIN dbo.menu
+  ON dbo.sales.product_id = dbo.menu.product_id